-Soil is the foundation to any garden, providing nutrients and water to anchor plants.
+The soil is the foundation of any garden, providing nutrients and water to anchor plants.
 Made up of several minerals, organic matter, water, air, and a whole host of living organisms, soil differs from garden to garden and region to region.
 In Perth, many homes sit on ancient sand dunes, meaning the soil is predominantly sand based.

 Dealing with sandy soils can be difficult, but that doesn’t mean that you can’t have a great looking garden.